 What makes something an "AirPod" is its Apple-first design and vertical hardware and software integration.
-The H1 chip leads to better battery life, "Hey Siri" support, better connectivity with low latency, and operating system specific integrations in software.
+The H1 chip leads to better battery life, "Hey Siri" support, better connectivity with low latency, and operating-system-specific integrations in software.

-When an Apple AirPods device is near an iPhone or iPad, it will show up onscreen in a special UI for pairing and viewing battery life.
+When a set of AirPods is near an iPhone or iPad, it will show up on the screen in a UI card for pairing and viewing battery life.
 Any device with an H1 or W1 chipset is paired with the user's iCloud account and will fast-switch between devices when selected in the AirPlay menu.

 Find My AirPods was introduced in iOS 10.3, allowing a user's iPhone, iPad, or Mac to keep tabs on the whereabouts of the tiny earphones.
 Utilizing the host device's positioning hardware, GPS, Wi-Fi, or other component packages, the connected device could tell a user where a missing AirPod was last seen.

 iOS 13 and later allow a user to pair two sets of earphones to one iPhone or iPad.
 This lets two people watch a movie or listen to music in tandem.

 The latest versions of iOS also allow text-to-speech reading of messages from iMessage and third-party apps like WhatsApp.
 This lets users keep tabs on their messages when it isn't practical to look at their iPhones.

 iOS 14 enables "auto-switching" of devices with an H1 chip, including all current models of AirPods and select Beats by Dre headphones.
-Alongside iOS 14, Apple also launched a firmware update that added spatial audio, compatible with select video streams, to AirPods Pro.
+Alongside iOS 14, Apple launched a firmware update that added Spatial Audio to AirPods Pro.